Discover what coaching is and when you might benefit.

 What do elite athletes, successful business leaders and high-powered celebrities have in common?
 They all regularly work with a coach.
-In fact, some have more than one.
+In fact, some work with more than one.

-Once seen as something only for high performers, coaches are increasingly becoming a helping resource in all sectors.
-But what exactly is coaching and, when would it benefit you to work with a coach?
+Once considered something only for high performers, coaching is increasingly becoming popular in all sectors.
+But what is coaching and, when would it be of benefit to you?

-In this article you'll discover what coaching is, share six signs that indicate when it would benefit you and, give you some pointers on how to get started with a coach.
+In this article you'll learn what coaching is, six circumstances where coaching could help you and some pointers on how to get started with a coach.

 What is coaching and how can a coach help?